C8forT/ScrcpyWiFi/README.md

 Notes regarding the packages:

+   A.  adb and zenity compatibility as of March 2022:

-    A.  The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.
-See the following notes for scrcpy:
+    The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux (both X11 and Wayland), KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.

     B.  scrcpy compatibility as of March 2022:

         1. The repository version of scrcpy should work in Arch and any Arch based distributions.
 It worked for me in Arch.